renatabiniek/hush-daisies/README.md

    * As a shopper I can place an order as a guest so that I can still use the site without having to create an account.
    * As a shopper I can easily enter my payment details so that I can checkout without problems.
    * As a shopper I can receive an email confirmation of my order so that I can keep it for my records.
+   * As a shopper I can always see the total amount in my basket while browsing the site so that I can keep track of my spend.
+   * As a shopper I can see a preview of my basket every time I make a change so that I can always see the up-to-date basket contents.
+   * As a shopper I can proceed with my payment so that I can complete my purchase.
+   * As a shopper I can receive a confirmation of my order so that I can I know the order went through correctly.
+   * As the site owner I can ensure that an order is a created once payment is made even if the checkout process is interrupted so that there is no discrepancy in database.
+   * As a registered user I can view my past orders on my profile page so that I can keep track of my past purchases.

   **EPIC | Workshops**